David Robertson, Relief Pitcher, New York Yankees

 College: University of Alabama

-David Robertson, relief pitcher/closer for the Chicago White Sox, was drafted in 2006 by the New York Yankees.
+David Robertson, relief pitcher for the New York Yankees, was drafted in 2006 by the Yankees.
 He pitched in the Yankees' minor league system from 2007 through part of 2009.
 He first joined the Yankees as a relief pitcher in 2008 for 25 games and for 45 games in 2009.

 In 2010, Robertson pitched 61.1 innings in 64 games with the Yankees.
 He finished the season with a 3.82 ERA and a 4-5 record.
 The following season, he was the setup man for Mariano Rivera for most of the season.
 His 1.08 ERA in 2011 led the American League.
 He finished the season with a 4-0 record and a career high 100 strikeouts (to 35 walks) in 70 games.